Skip to main content

 Buyers who close smoothly in safe, competitive markets usually do three things early:

-• They get pre-approved before touring homes: So they know exactly what they can act on - and move with confidence when the right home appears
+• They apply for mortgage pre-approval before touring homes - so they know exactly what they can act on, and move with confidence when the right home appears.

 That's where how you buy becomes just as important as where you buy.